ButterCMS/gridsome-starter-buttercms-old/README.md

 ### 2. Setup a ButterCMS account

 1. Create a free account on ButterCMS - https://buttercms.com/.
-2. Copy and save off your AuthToken from the welcome screen or Profile >> settings (it looks like this: a985f3f782f2005...)
+2. Copy and save off your read API token from the welcome screen or Profile >> settings (it looks like this: a985f3f782f2005...)
 3. Create and publish a new `customer_case_study` page type in your ButterCMS account by following simple steps https://buttercms.com/docs/api-client/gridsome#PagesPageType

-### 3. In gridsome.config.js, replace the test Auth token (0126997a0f359dffdf0a4200b9c229161c7610ec) with the Auth token from your ButterCMS account
+### 3. In gridsome.config.js, replace the auth token placeholder <your_token> with the read API token from your ButterCMS account

 ```
 module.exports = {